Dave Brown (cornerback): Green Bay Packers

 In August 1987, the Seahawks traded Brown to the Green Bay Packers in exchange for a future draft choice.

-Brown played three years with the Packers from 1987 to 1989, appearing in 44 games as the starting right cornerback and registered twelve interceptions.
+Brown played three years with the Packers from 1987 to 1989, appearing in 44 games as the starting right cornerback.
+Brown continued to be productive in his final two seasons with the Seahawks, recording six interceptions in 1985 and five in 1986.
 In July 1990, the Packers placed Brown on the physically unable-to-perform list due to tendinitis in his Achilles tendon.
+He was released by the team on April 27, 1991.

 Career statistics

 In fifteen years in the NFL, Brown appeared in 216 games, 203 of them as a starter.
-He registered 62 career interceptions, which ranks ninth in NFL history.
+When Brown retired, he was only the 6th player with 60 interceptions in NFL history.
+No player recorded more interceptions than Brown did during his football career.
+He registered 62 career interceptions, which ranks tied for tenth in NFL history.
 He also registered 698 interception return yards and five interceptions returned for touchdowns.

 Later years

-After retiring as a player, Brown went into coaching; he was the Seahawks' defensive backs coach from 1992 to 1998, under head coaches Tom Flores and Dennis Erickson.
+After retiring as a player, Brown went into coaching: he was the Seahawks' defensive backs coach from 1992 to 1998, under head coaches Tom Flores and Dennis Erickson.
 In 2001, he was hired as the defensive backs coach at Texas Tech under head coach Mike Leach.
 Brown held that position in Lubbock until his death in 2006.
 During his tenure, Texas Tech defeated Clemson 55–15 in the Tangerine Bowl, beat Navy 38–14 in the Houston Bowl, beat California 45–31 in the Holiday Bowl, and lost to Alabama 13–10 in the Cotton Bowl.

 Brown was married and had two sons, Aaron and Sterling, with his wife, Rhonda.
 On January 10, 2006, Brown died in Lubbock after suffering an apparent heart attack while playing basketball with his son, just six days shy of his 53rd birthday.